simeonkerkola/vue-combo-blocks/README.md

 ## Installation

-For vue 2.x use `npm i vue-combo-blocks`
+For vue 3.x use `npm i vue-combo-blocks`
-For vue 3.x use `npm i vue-combo-blocks@next`
+For vue 2.x use `npm i vue-combo-blocks@vue2`

 ## Usage